NDevTK/cel/docs/deployment.md

       # will become the boot disk by default.
       boot: true

+      initializeParams {
         # This is a special form for referencing the URL property of the image
         # object named windows-2012-r2.
 Furthermore, this image type is not
         # defined in this file.
 Instead see the builtins.textpb file for a list
         # of builtin host assets that can be included for convenience.
-      source: '${host.image.windows-2012-r2.url}'
+        sourceImage: '${host.image.windows-2012-r2.url}'
+      }
     }

     # Note that we are leaving a bunch of fields out because their defaults are